irfanm46/cybersecurity-daily-log/README.md

 You cannot defend networks.

-Core insight
+=Core insight

-Attacks exploit protocol behavior, not just bugs.
+=Attacks exploit protocol behavior, not just bugs.

 TCP, UDP, DNS, ICMP exist for functionality, not security.
 Security is layered on top.